 The human brain develops from back to front, so the prefrontal cortex develops lastly.
 This part of the brain manages processes such as:

 Yes, it’s that important.
 The frontal lobe matures in spurts and takes years to develop.
 Basically, the skills the brain uses to think, learn, read, remember, pay attention, and solve problems.

 And get this, the brain is so active in childhood that half of the calories consumed by the average 5-year-old are used to fuel the brain.
 90-95% of brain growth happens in the first 5 years.(source)

 7 Characteristics of the Development of the Prefrontal Cortex That Have a Profound Impact on Your Child’s Behavior:

 #1.
 The human prefrontal cortex is not fully developed until around the age of 25!!!

 Some researchers go as far as 30.
 I was so glad to hear this.
 I’ve always looked for an excuse for my behavior in college!
 Just saying.

 Now take a moment to think back to the last few times you’ve had to correct your child.
 Think about what the behaviors were.
 Go back up to the 9 bullets that tell you what the prefrontal cortex plays a role in.
 Are things starting to make sense?

 #2.
 Children believe that everyone shares their thoughts, beliefs, or feelings.

 This is not selfishness.
-Young children are not able to understand points of view.
-They may realize others feelings, but it is a challenge for them to realize what should be done about the feelings.
+Young children are not able to understand the points of view.
+They may realize others’ feelings, but it is a challenge for them to realize what should be done about their feelings.
 For example, if Dad is upset, his child may give him a pacifier.
 This cognitive skill is not fully developed until age 11. (source)